-Nadiya, before winning The Great British Baking Show and becoming this incredible food writer and television star, was a stay at home mom.
+Nadiya, before winning The Great British Baking Show and becoming this incredible food writer and television star, was a stay-at-home parent.
 After reading an interview she gave where she talked about her anxiety attacks, I had to go back and re-watch her series of GBBO.
 I just wanted to see her from the beginning of this public life she has, to see her growing in confidence.
 It did not disappoint!
 She was down to earth, kind and a little scared, all of which makes her so relatable.
 And she kicked butt!

 I made: Tatty cakes (p.
 49), Fried bread with raspberry honey (p.
 52), Beef and kimchi instant noodles (p.
 78), Teriyaki salmon with mango salsa (p.
 128), Thai red pepper soup (p.
 130), Shortcut beef pasties (p.
 150), Grandmama’s Curry (p.
 158), Chorizo fish stew with garlic bread (p.
 168), “Tandoori” oven chicken with browned butter rice (p.
 178), Banana tarte tatin with malai ice cream (p.
 217), Chocolate and orange blossom baklava (p.
 220), Cereal milk ice cream (p.
 224), Chocolate rose panna cotta tart (p.
 225).